 “You think all cute girls are hot stuff,” Isla muttered.

 Running up to the rear of the seats, Isla stared at the stage and its current occupant.
-“She has green hair!”
+“She has green hair!” she yelled over the sound from the dome.

 “But it looks really natural,” Isla added.